 How To Protect Yourself When Taking Online Surveys

 Survey websites ask for tons of personal information.
 They will also ask about your age, where you live, where you’re employed, your household income, etc. It’s important that you protect yourself and your money when taking online surveys.

-Stay organized for who you’re actually taking surveys with.
-There will be an onslaught of emails into your inbox after signing up, and it is important you don’t accidently click any spam emails that slip through.
+Stay organized about who you’re actually taking surveys with.
+There will be an onslaught of emails into your inbox after signing up, and it is important you don’t accidentally click any spam emails that slip through.

 Never ever pay the survey company first.
 This is always a scam and they will take your money and run.

 Lastly, never ever give away your social security number or full bank account number.
 Most of these companies will pay you via PayPal or check.
 The occasional direct deposit may happen, but be sure it’s a secure site before setting this up.

 Doing paid online surveys is a great way to bring in a little bit of side income.
 Multiple streams of income are some of our favorite topics around The Money Manual, so don’t stop at surveys.

 Check out this list of 68 side hustles to make money in your spare time or read this story on how side hustling helped someone pay off $68,000 of debt to get started making more money online and increasing your streams of income.

 We’ve also compiled a list of apps that pay cash you can’t miss.